'Ridiculous behavior': Pelosi blasts Trump's foreign interference comments

 Senate Minority Leader Chuck Schumer, D-N.Y., also blasted Trump on the Senate floor.

-“To say that it’s okay for foreign countries to interfere in our elections with motives that are not in the interests of the American people — disgraceful, shocking,” Schumer said.
+“To say that it’s OK for foreign countries to interfere in our elections with motives that are not in the interests of the American people — disgraceful, shocking,” Schumer said.

 House Minority Leader Kevin McCarthy, R-Calif., tried to avoid criticizing Trump when asked Thursday about his comments.